SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

     - The __user record__ database is responsible for maintaining user's information.
         - Internally, you can implement __Cache Aside Strategy__ for read operations and __Write Aside Strategy__ for write operations as user's data storage has more importance in cab sharing system.
         *Note:* For more details on caching, refer to our [Caching Basics](../1.%20System%20Design%20Basics/Caching%20Basics.md).
+            - As there is a chance of stale data, we can use [ZooKeeper service](https://en.wikipedia.org/wiki/Apache_ZooKeeper) to maintain synchronization between database and its replica(s).

 >__*Note:*__ Maintenance of multiple Map services can be dependent on no of user requests.